Australia Future Leaders Network (FLN)

 Jim works actively to help young professionals find their voice in industry.
 He creates open connections across organisations and sectors, and his collaborative style is underpinned by a passion for making complex issues accessible to a wide audience.

 Drawing on interdisciplinary skills spanning strategic, commercial and technical pursuits, Jim is currently advising clients on infrastructure transactions and business optimisation, delivering business cases and providing policy and regulatory analysis across the infrastructure investment cycle.

-Matt is an Analyst in the Origination team at Capella Capital, specialising in complex large-scale infrastructure PPP and Renewable Energy projects in Australia.
+Matt is an Associate in the Infrastructure, Utilities and Renewables division at Macquarie Capital, specialising in principal investment opportunities in the renewable energy sector.
 Matt has strong financial modelling, commercial and investment analysis skills.
-Matt joined Capella Capital, after six years at Lendlease, in various roles across the Construction and Infrastructure business as well as the Property Development business.
-Matt holds a PhD from the University of Technology Sydney in business models, organisational structure and strategic alliances, and has presented at several international conferences.
+Prior to Macquarie, Matt focused on complex large-scale infrastructure PPPs and renewables investment opportunities at Capella Capital.
+Matt has also worked at Lendlease, in various roles across the Construction and Infrastructure business as well as the Property Development business.
+Matt holds a PhD in business models, organisational structure and strategic alliances, and has presented at several international conferences.

 Cat is an Associate Director in EY’s Infrastructure Advisory team, and specialises in the transport and power sectors.
 She has advised project finance transactions across Europe, Africa and Australia.
 Originally a scientist by training, she holds a BSc (hons) in Natural Sciences from Durham University and a Graduate Diploma in Science Communication from ANU.
 Cat has a passion for connecting people, be it through her role in industry groups such as IPFA and the Women in Sustainable Finance Network or through her day job, collaborating with clients to solve the complex challenges they face.